abaldeweg/playbook/roles/reboot/README.md

 # reboot

-Reboots the server once a week.
+Reboots the server once a week by cron job.